zcutlip/broken_abandoned/README.md

 ##Introduction

-Check out http://shadow-file.blogspot.com for detailed series of articles on reverse engineering and exploiting Netgear SOHO routers.
+Check out http://shadow-file.blogspot.com for a  detailed series of articles on reverse engineering and exploiting Netgear SOHO routers.

 This series of posts describes how abandoned, partially implemented functionality can be exploited to gain complete, persistent control of Netgear wireless routers.